stat545ubc-2023/mda-christine747/README.md

 **mini-project-1.rmd**: This markdown file contains an initial exploratory analysis for part 1 of this mini-project.

+**mini-project-1.md**: This file is the knitted output for the first project milestone with contents identical to mini-project-1.rmd.

+**mini-project-1_files**: This folder contains the graphs generated in mini-project-1.rmd.

 *If you would like to use the code in this folder/GitHub repository, you can either clone the repo or download it and run the .rmd file.*